qureai/qureai.github.io/_posts/2019-03-11-average-brain-ventricular-cranial-vault-volumes.md

 ### Discussion

 The question of how to establish the ground truth for these measurements still remains to be answered.
 For this study, we use DICE scores versus manually outlined ventricles as an indicator of segmentation accuracy.
 Ventricle volumes annotated slice-wise by experts are an insufficient gold-standard not only because of scale, but also because of the lack of precision.
 The most likely places where these algorithms are likely to fail (and therefore need more testing) are anatomical variants and pathology that might alter the structure of the ventricles.
-We have tested some common co-occurring pathologies (bleeds), but it would be interesting to see how well the method performs on scans with congenital anomalies and other conditions such as subarachnoid cysts (which caused an earlier machine-learning-based algorithm to fail [[9](#9)]).
+We have tested some common co-occurring pathologies (hemorrhage), but it would be interesting to see how well the method performs on scans with congenital anomalies and other conditions such as subarachnoid cysts (which caused an earlier machine-learning-based algorithm to fail [[9](#9)]).

-- Recording ventricular volume on reports is a good idea for future reference and monitor ventricular size in individuals with varying pathologies such as traumatic brain injury.
+- Recording ventricular volume on reports is a good idea for future reference and monitor ventricular size in individuals with varying pathologies such as traumatic brain injury and colloid cysts of the third ventricle.
 - It provides an objective measure to follow ventricular volumes in patients who have had shunts and can help in identifying shunt failure.
 - Establishing the accuracy of these automated segmentation methods algorithms also paves the way for more nuanced neuroradiology research on a scale that was not previously possible.
 - One can use the data in relation to the cerebral volume and age to define hydrocephalus, atrophy and normal pressure hydrocephalus.